jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Such attacks vary depending on whether attacks have direct or indirect network access via the overlay.
 Indirect access methods require malicious nodes to properly join the network prior to the attack.
 This means that malicious peers have to announce their presence in the overlay network before adversarial behaviour can begin - thereby making these attacks very noisy.

+## Distributed Systems and Coordinated Resource Clustering

+In contrast to the decentralised model of P2P systems, there are a multitude of distributed systems where interactions across resources and services are orchestrated using various coordination mechanisms; all of which provide the illusion of a logically centralised/coordinated system/service.

+This coordination can be in the following forms: